pkanellidis/material-timeline/README.md

 - __stackedImages: Boolean__
 > Specifies if the TimelineItems should have their image at the Left or at the Top.

+In order to avoid bad usage, possible styles that can break the Timeline's functionality, are removed from the `styles` property.
+These are currently `direction, listStyleType, listStylePosition`

 ### TimelineItem